nh-777/chaostoolkit-tutorials/02-chaos-engineering-experiments-with-chaostoolkit/service-down-not-visible-to-users/setup-services.md

 `curl <your service address>`

+***NOTE:*** **It may take alittle while for the curl command to respond successfully as Kubernetes is creating all the services and pods, and then starting up the Spring Boot services that make up the consumer and the provider.**

 To check that the `consumer` and the `provider` are wired together and talking execute another `curl` command:

 `curl <your service address>/invokeConsumedMicroservice`